Accessibility statement

 Areas covered by this procedure

-2.1 For the purposes of this procedure a complaint is defined as an expression of dissatisfaction by one or more students about a certain action or lack of action taken by the University or about the standard of service provided by or on behalf of the University.
+2.1 For the purposes of this procedure a complaint is defined by the Office of the Independent Adjudicator (OIA) is "an expression of dissatisfaction by one or more students about something a provider has done or not done, or about the standard of service provided by or on behalf of the provider."

 Examples of matters that would be considered under this procedure include: